Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Conclusions prospects

 The simulations of cosmological monochromatic sources serve as a diagnostic tool for the newly developed CRPropa plug-ins.
 They provide a controlled environment to evaluate the resulting neutrino fluxes from peaked, highly-energetic gamma-ray emissions, reaching energies above $10^{23} \; \text{eV}$.
 Throughout this work, we emphasised the critical importance of extragalactic environmental properties, in particular the full spectrum of cosmological background photons, in determining multi-messenger signatures.

 Furthermore, we explored the leptonic production of neutrinos in the environment of AGNs, comparing our results with the neutrino detections from NGC~1068 and previous calculations.
-Yet, only an in-depth analysis of this scenario would really allow us to capture the complexity of AGN physics.
+Yet, only an in-depth analysis of this scenario -- comprehensive of the electromagnetic counterpart -- would really allow us to capture the complexity of AGN physics.

 In the long run, we hope this work contributes to paving the way for fruitful synergies among state-of-the-art simulation codes designed for various purposes, in particular event generators used in particle physics such as PYTHIA, and multi-messenger frameworks like CRPropa.
 This would lead to more sophisticated studies, including, for example, QCD effects or beyond standard model interactions in astrophysical contexts, ultimately improving predictions for current and future neutrino and gamma-ray observatories, fully exploiting the power of the multi-messenger approach.